abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 departure began, it seemed that there was this subtle attention off in one corner of his mind and he was able to be in touch with the fact that he was about to board the plane.
-When it was his turn to board, he rose up but continued to speak on the phone conducting business up until the very last point that he sat down on the plane and had to put his phone away.
+When it was his turn to board, he rose up but continued to speak on the phone, conducting business up until the very last point that he sat down on the plane and had to put his phone away.